istio/istio.io/content/docs/tasks/security/health-check/index.md

 ## (Optional) Configuring the health checking

-Optionally, adjust the health checking configuration to meet your own needs.
+This section talks about how to modify the health checking configuration.
 Open the file `install/kubernetes/istio-citadel-with-health-check.yaml`, and locate the following lines.

 {{< text plain >}}